jamorrison/GVSU-CIS641-PackingTheBits/docs/software_requirements_specification.md

     4. The program shall use eight (8) gigabytes or less of random access memory.
     5. The program shall compile in fifteen (15) seconds or less.
 3. Usability Requirements
-    1. The program shall use English usage comments.
+    1. The program shall use English comments.
     2. The program shall provide a help message for the user.
     3. The program shall provide error messages upon system failure.
     4. The program shall having a companion website describing usage.